cdransf/cd-11ty/src/pages/uses.md

 <h3>Services</h3>

-- [HEY](https://hey.com): (I know) — it's the email service that works best for me and I quite enjoy their calendar.
+- [HEY](https://hey.com): it's the email service that works best for me and I quite enjoy their calendar.
 - <a class="plausible-event-name=NextDNS+referral" href="https://nextdns.io/?from=m56mt3z6">NextDNS</a>: a privacy-focused, set it and forget it DNS service.
 I use their security features on my home network and a profile with strict ad-blocking rules on all of my devices.
 - <a class="plausible-event-name=DNSimple+referral" href="https://dnsimple.com/r/3a7cbb9e15df8f">DNSimple</a>: a robust, user-friendly DNS provider and registrar.
 I moved my domains here after my old provider was acquired.
 - <a class="plausible-event-name=bunny+referral" href="https://bunny.net?ref=revw3mehej">Bunny.net</a>: a powerful and affordable CDN.
 I use it to serve assets on my personal site (most notable my now page — raw assets are fetched by Eleventy and then optimized to webp).
 - [Plausible](https://plausible.io): powerful, well-designed and privacy-respecting analytics.
 - <a class="plausible-event-name=Feedpress+referral" href="https://feedpress.com/?affid=34370">Feedpress</a>: they've been around for a while now and don't change much (nor do they need to), but look no further for reliable, helpful feed analytics.
+- [Kagi](https://kagi.com): the only search engine at this point (or so it seems) that's interested in surfacing quality results.
 - [Readwise Reader](https://readwise.io/read): an impressive RSS reader that handles all the functionality you'd expect from a read it later app beautifully.
 It's as powerful as it is flexible.
 - [Todoist](https://todoist.com): the task manager I always return to for it's flexibility and endless integrations.
 - [forwardemail.net](https://forwardemail.net): a simple and reliable service for forwarding and routing emails from a few of the domains I own.